From £31,8007

 INTERIOR

-Slide into the Aceman it’s all unmistakably Mini, and very familiar to the Cooper hatch.
-The huge, circular OLED touchscreen dominates the cabin, which is swathed in textured, woven fabrics complete with bright colours that fade into more muted blues or blacks.
+The cabin styling is all unmistakably Mini, and very familiar to the Cooper hatch.
+The huge, circular OLED touchscreen dominates, while the dashboard is swathed in textured, woven fabrics complete with bright colours that fade into more muted blues or blacks.

 Sure, maybe the peculiar belt that adorns the dash behind the steering wheel on those cars with a head-up display is a bit much, but there’s no doubt that Mini makes a fantastic interior; high class, yet quirky and interesting.
 In the small car classes, Mini currently has the best perceived interior quality and design flair, and that’s no doubt one of the most compelling reasons to buy one.